Terra88/ArchXyrif/README.md

 -9B) Changed AUR Helper/Package installer to Paru instead of YAY, due to it simplifying the install process of packages, compared to YAY in 1.0.
 <br><br>
 -AUR_Additional packages are asked as manual prompt for now, i haven't added "Extra_AUR" to the code yet, because i wanted to make a Release with the changes that are working now.
 So any extra package works if u just know the pkg you want to install, like "Hyprland-git" for example.<br><br>

-1.0 - Version Feature Recall<br>

--1.
-Gives lsblk disk layout to interact with, which disk to choose, format and re-partition.<br>

--2.
-Clears any encryptions set on the disk, if the chosen disk had encryption on it.<br>

--3.
-Formats the disk to Boot, Root, Home, Swap (FAT32 boot&efi, ext4 for Root and Home) - More features coming later.<br>

--4.
-Calculates swap automatically and rezises (Swap) partition based ur ram amount.<br>

--5.
-Boot is set to be 1024MiB to fit more than 1 kernel, and Root is set to be around 100GB and rest 100% of the disk goes to Home. "can be changed in the code to your liking"<br>

--6.
-Can turn on or off swap from the code, by putting comment mark # before swapon line.<br>

--7. mounts disks automatically and sets the layout to fstab before running mkinitcpio.<br>

--8.
-Basic pacstrap packages are base base-devel bash go git grub linux linux-zen linux-headers linux-firmware vim<br>

-sudo nano networkmanager efibootmgr openssh intel-ucode amd-ucode btrfs-progs<br>

--9.
-Installs GRUB Bootloader UEFI - Supports Secure Boot - Works atleast on my secure boot laptop. -"might require tinkering, but should work out of the box"<br>

--10.
-Asks for Timezone, Lang_Local, Hostname, username, root password, user password and sets user as sudoer to conf.<br>

--11.
-Installs extra pacman & aur packages, multilib is enabled for extra packages, but are totally optional and need to be modified manually to the file.<br>

-Ver1.0: Had issues with installing AUR PKG's